Rhinoplasty

 You will require 1 week of rest to recover from the procedure.
 During this week, you will be comfortable at home, taking the prescribed medications as needed.
 You should rest with your head elevated during this week.
 Dr. Thomassen will follow up with you periodically to make sure you are comfortable and recovering as expected.
 You may experience bruising and swelling around the nose that will resolve in 1 week.
 If you have any questions during your recovery, Dr. Thomassen will be just 1 phone call away.

 Dr. Thomassen removes the splints and sutures on the first visit after surgery, approximately 1 week from the surgery.
 You will see an immediate improvement in the shape and size of your nose.
-Swelling will still be present and the most dramatic improvements do occur at the 2-3rd week after surgery when most of the swelling has resolved.
+Swelling will still be present at one week postop.
+The most dramatic improvements do occur around the 2-3rd week after surgery when most of the swelling has resolved.
 After this week of recovery, you may return to sedentary activities like desk-work and light exercise.
 Full exercise is usually not started until 3 weeks after surgery.

 You should not plan to undertake any strenuous exercise for at least 4 weeks after surgery.
 Light walking is fine the first week and you can gradually increase excercise as you feel better.